 - Before you start planting, clean the place of perennial weeds, because these will be hard to control once they are set

-- Start the seedlings in your greenhouse at the beginning of spring or as soon as the ground is workable.
-You can get the seedlings in the form of bare-root transplants or potted plants.
+- Start the seedlings in your greenhouse at the beginning of spring or as soon as the ground is workable

 Tips and tricks

-This plant thrives in rich, well-drained soil that is loose enough to allow for proper aeration.
+Raspberries thrive in rich, moisture-retentive, fertile, well-drained soil that is loose enough to allow for proper aeration, lightly acidic soils, which are weed free.
+Work the soil well and add two inches of aged manure or mature compost.
 The optimal pH level of the soil should range between 5.6 and 6.2.

 The plant requires a full day of sun so position your greenhouse kit accordingly.
 In addition, ensure that you provide adequate lighting since the product will be meager if the plant grows in shady conditions.

 Raspberries do not need high light levels, however, supporting lighting is needed throughout the winter season.
 It will enhance the growth, flowering and, finally, the harvest.
 Increasing the day length to 16 hours is helpful both in photoperiodic lengthy day effect and capability to provide sufficient daily cumulative amounts of light.
 At below light levels, the percentage of plant growth is expected to be limited.

 Raspberry plants expect chilling temperatures before they bear fruits.
 They must consume about 200 hours under 40°F. Your greenhouse must be maintained between 60°F to 70°F. If your greenhouse normally less than 65°F, you may want to think of heating your greenhouse.

 Bumblebees are simple to maintain and control.
 They continue to be more productive in cloudy skies and lower conditions than honeybees.
 Both effective pollinations have been reported with bumblebees compared to honeybees inside greenhouses.